nickburwell/0-git-workflow-practice-AndreaTang123/README.md

 ## What I Find Interesting - Nick Burwell

 I thought the format of of this article and project was interesting and made the experience enjoyable and easy to digest.
 As it pertains to the content of the article I liked the idea of 'Concurrecny' which was about how the app would scale in a twelve factor app using the process model.
 I think I enjoyed that idea specifically because it is set up in a way that as the system is stressed and more and different types of processes are running the the more the system "shines".
 Having a specific process type for specific types of workloads makes increased stress from scale much more manageable.

+--Deleted my branch after I uploaded the changes the first time so I'm doing it again